skoenig/kochbuch/README.md

 Images for recipes should be placed in `static/img`.
 For converting an image from JPG to the modern WebP format, place it in `assets/${imagename}` and run the make target `static/img/${imagename}.webp`.
 You will need to have [`exiftran`](https://www.kraxel.org/blog/linux/fbida/) and [`cwebp`](https://developers.google.com/speed/webp/docs/precompiled) installed for this to work.

+## Infra
+DNS setup is managed with Terraform/OpenTofu in `terraform/`.

 ## Contributing
 If you find bugs or have suggestions for improvement, feel free to submit an [issue](https://github.com/skoenig/einfachsatt/issues/new).
 The [UNLICENSE](LICENSE.txt) applies.